-The glittery streusel topping on these healthy pumpkin muffins adds the perfect crunch, and the moist interior is pumpkin-spiced heaven.
+The streusel topping takes these easy healthy pumpkin muffins over the top!
+The pumpkin spiced inside plus sweet crunch is downright heavenly.
 Includes vegan variation!

-These healthy pumpkin muffins are pretty much the best fall use of a muffin wrapper that there is.
-(In our humble opinion, of course!)
-They’re perfectly moist, made with pumpkin puree and infused with pumpkin pie spice.
-Then there’s the streusel topping: oats and glittery turbinado sugar.
-It makes a sweet crunch in every bite.
+These pumpkin muffins simply the best use of a muffin wrapper in fall…we think!
+They’re light and moist, made with pumpkin puree and infused with pumpkin pie spice.
+Then there’s the streusel topping of oats and glittery turbinado sugar that makes a sweet crunch in every bite.
 Even better?
 Each one is less than 200 calories, so we consider them healthy pumpkin muffins too.
 We served them to guests and they could not stop talking about them!
-Also, our son Larson was a 100% fan.
-It made us realize: it was time to share this recipe.
-(See the vegan pumpkin muffins variation below, too.)
+It made us realize: it was time to share this recipe!
+(There’s a vegan variation below, too.)